A Day Trip To Littlehampton Beach

-Not only does Littlehampton have two award-winning beaches, but it also had a large seafront green with a play park, a harbour, a Sea Life Centre, a miniature railway, mini golf and a bustling promenade.
+Not only does Littlehampton have two award-winning beaches – West Beach Littlehampton and East Beach Littlehampton, but it also had a large seafront green with a play park, a harbour, a Sea Life Centre, a miniature railway, mini golf and a bustling promenade.
 Oh, and did I mention the amusement arcade, fun fair, and a ferry boat ride over to West Beach during the summer?

-We easily found our way to the seafront and parked up in the main car park situated next to Mewbrook Park Boating Lake.
+We easily found our way to Littlehampton Beach seafront and parked up in the main car park situated next to Mewsbrook Park Boating Lake.
 Monkey was a little disappointed that the pedalos were not in use.
 But he was soon distracted by the sound of delighted screams from children in the nearby Harbour Park.

 We managed to steer him away long enough to walk along the River Arun and watch the boats sail by into the marina, then headed towards the sea, passing the estuary and seeing fisherman patiently waiting for their catch.

-As soon as we saw the sea, we all jumped down onto East Beach’s pebbles and ran straight towards it.
-Monkey challenged us to a stone throwing competition, but that was abandoned when he thought running away from the waves was much more fun.
+As soon as we saw the sea, we all jumped down onto Littlehampton’s East Beach’s pebbles and ran straight towards it.
+Monkey challenged us to a stone-throwing throwing competition, but that was abandoned when he thought running away from the waves was much more fun.

 I was famished, it was a while until dinner, but too late for lunch, there was nothing else for it but to get a portion of chips to stave our hunger.
 We also treated Monkey to an ice-cream, and we spent a pleasant 15 minutes just enjoying the view.

 Kids Days Out in Sussex – Fun at Littlehampton Beach